Encouraging Financial Conversations

 Dollars During Development – 3D

 Children learn about money from talking to adults and watching how others spend, save, share, and borrow money.
 UW-Madison Division of Extension has created these Parent Guides for popular children’s book about money.
 The guides provide discussion questions to talk about as you read the book with a young child.
 There are also fun activities to do at home, at the store, or in the community that will help to revisit the positive money lessons learned in the book.
-Click on the book title below to view or download a copy of the parent guide.
-To learn more, click here:
+Visit the Extension 3D-Dollars During Development website.

 Check your free Credit Report Campaign (2/2, 6/6, 10/10)